-D12.
-Report the lowest grade earned for any course that may be transferred for credit: \\\\\C\\\\
+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: 2.00 C - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution:

+Number: 64 Unit type: Credits

+D14.
+Maximum number of credits or courses that may be transferred from a four-year institution:

+Number: 64 Unit type: Credits

-- D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number \\\\\64\\\ Unit type \\\\\semester/quarter credits\\\\\ - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number \\\\64\\\\ Unit type \\\\\semester/quarter credits\\\\\ - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: \\\\\N/A\\\\\ - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: \\\\64\\\\
+- D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64

 D17.
-Describe other transfer credit policies: The majority of course work in the major field of study must be completed at Saint Anselm College
+Describe other transfer credit policies: The majority of courses in the major must be taken at Saint Anselm College